 Launch schedules in China need to be carefully prepared

 Product approval is difficult to obtain when entering the Chinese market and products are therefore often delayed: something that brands need to bear in mind regarding their product launches.
-Local events and festivals can also be a good occasion to launch new products and it should be organised well in advance.
+Local events and festivals can also be a good occasion to launch new products and they should be organized well in advance.

 Chinese consumers prefer some types of products